mochi-hpc/mochi-doc/docs/source/tutorials/01_setup.rst

 What's next ?
 -------------

-You are now ready to carry on with either the Margo or the Thallium exercises.
+You are now ready to carry on with either the :ref:`MargoExercises` or the :ref:`ThalliumExercises`.
 Choose one depending on your preferred programming language (C or C++ respectively).